Australian Government

 Winds not exceeding 20 knots.
 Slight to moderate seas.
 Low to moderate swell.

-Rain areas, scattered showers, and isolated thunderstorms throughout most of
+Rain areas, scattered showers, and isolated thunderstorms throughout, becoming

-Heavy at times within 120nm of Severe Tropical Cyclone "Narelle".
-Visibility
+heavy at times within 240nm of Tropical Cyclone "Maila" and north of line

 Please be aware